 In and through the plot threads that she weaves into a delightful tapestry, Kwaymullina plays with ideas of past, present, and future.
 Her story is infused with a message of hope despite the serious risks and emotional challenges her characters face.
 The characters have real, developed relationships; they deal with genuine emotional trauma; the ending of each book and the series as a whole is satisfying on a multitude of levels.
 Everything comes together in the end for an extremely rewarding amount of “oh my gosh, that makes complete sense, I can’t believe I didn’t figure that out.”

 Kwaymullina fulfilled her promises while Meyer did not.

 You’ve probably heard of Chekhov’s gun.
 Playwright Anton Chekhov is famous for making this point several times, with a few variations: “One must never place a loaded rifle on the stage if it isn’t going to go off.
 It’s wrong to make promises you don’t mean to keep.”
 Basically, he was saying that if you introduce an important element in the first part of the book, you need to use and/or resolve that element by the end of the book.
 The gun in act one is a promise, shooting it in act three is fulfilling that promise.

 The key to writing a fulfilling ending is to recognize the promises you’ve made to your readers and then fulfill those promises by the end of the book.

 A novelist has one advantage over Tayler’s method—if you find that some of your promises detract from the book, you can simply take them out instead of worrying about how to fulfill them.
 And of course, you don’t need to tie up every single plot thread.
-Especially if you are planning a series, you can leave questions that came up in, say, the second half of the book and answer them in later sequels.
-The key is that you answer all the questions that you start the book with—and if that answer leads to more questions, so much the better.
+If you are planning a series, you can leave questions that came up in, say, the second half of the book and answer them in later sequels.
+The key is that you answer all the questions that you start the book with.
+And if that answer leads to more questions, so much the better.